IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/01_metadata-intro.md

 *Filename*

-CDF files should have the file name extension ".nc".
+CDF files should have the file name extension ".cdf".

 *Data Types*